mpneuried/simple-dynamo/README.md

 A special feature is the *combineTableTo* options for tables.
 It adds the ability to combine multiple models into one Dymamo-table, but use them separately in your application.
 So you have to pay only one throughput capacity.

+**Need a offline version of Dynamo?**
+[mysql-dynamo](http://mpneuried.github.io/mysql-dynamo/) is a solution to use the same interface of this `simple-dynamo` module with a MySQL database.

 *Written in coffee-script*

 **INFO: all examples are written in coffee-script**